ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 despite it being a monospace font.
 Metaphorically, it's like the parentheses are fighting to leave the places they are positioned at, and each character is ballooned to invade the space of others.

+## Concluding Words

+That's all for this journey of exploring system default monospace fonts!
+Hope you enjoyed reading it, and perhaps learned something new.